PokemonGoers/HashPokemonGo/README.md

 ===============================
 ## Setup / Running standalone demo

+Ensure that mongodb server is running locally on your machine and that database with name `/test` is accessible (without authentication / password etc.)

 Simply clone the repo, and run `npm install`.
 To run the server, use
 ```bash
 CONSUMER_KEY=<your_consumer_key> CONSUMER_SECRET=<your_consumer_secret> ACCESS_TOKEN=<your_access_token> ACCESS_TOKEN_SECRET=<your_access_token_secret> npm start
 ```

-A demo webapp is also provided: once the server is running, open the `index.html` file in the root of the repository.
-This will open websockets to the server for live sentiment analysis and cluster/mob detection, and provide an interface to query historic tweet sentiment for different pokemon.
-The raw returned JSON is shown in the three cloumns.
+A demo webapp is also provided: once the server is running, open `localhost:8080` in your browser for live sentiment analysis and cluster/mob detection, and provide an interface to query historic tweet sentiment for different pokemon.

+Keep in mind that for the historic tweet sentiment analysis the server will query for tweets periodically.
+So you may want to run the server for some minutes so that some data has been mined.